Where to see Madagascar's Weird and Wonderful Wildlife

 Other rewarding locations in which to seek Giant leaf-tailed geckos include Nosy Mangabe island reserve off Masoala National Park and the private park at Domain de Fontenay in far northern Madagascar.

-Confined to a worryingly narrow range north of Morondava, the endearing and increasingly Endangered, hare-sized Giant jumping rat (Hypogeomys antimena) is Madagascar’s largest endemic rodent.
+Confined to a worryingly narrow range north of Morondava, the endearing and Critically Endangered, hare-sized Giant jumping rat (Hypogeomys antimena) is Madagascar’s largest endemic rodent.

 In spring and summer months, lucky visitors to Kirindy may see it hopping about almost like a little wallaby in the dry deciduous forests during night walks.
-Kirindy is part of the desperately threatened Menabe Antimena Protected Area, an absolute treasure trove for wildlife enthusiasts.
+Kirindy is part of the desperately threatened Menabe Antimena Protected Area, a treasure trove for wildlife enthusiasts.